Halfmoonly/feignx-plugin/README.md

 2.spring.mvc.servlet.path

 FeignX is sufficiently accurate than other feign plugins on the market, after many rounds of optimization.

+FeignX is sufficiently high-performance than other feign plugins on the market, after many rounds of optimization.

 So, install the FeignX plugin as soon as possible!.
 ## 版本迭代